 Social Buttons

-In this way, the social-media sites that these cookies come from can track the sites you visit and send you relevant ads when you go back to these social media sites.
-Even if you are not signed in to your account, these cookies will still follow you by identifying your cookies, using deterministic matching, and sometimes fingerprinting your device to identify you.
+In this way, the social media sites that these cookies come from can track the sites you visit and send you relevant ads when you go back to these social media sites.
+Even if you are not signed in to your account, these cookies can still follow you by using deterministic matching, and sometimes fingerprinting your device to identify you.

-You can find out more about device fingerprinting in one of our previous posts.
+You can learn more about device fingerprinting in our previous posts.

-As far as cookies are concerned, live-chat popups work in a similar way to social buttons.
-Live-chat services will leave a cookie in your browser to streamline the user experience.
+Live-Chat Popups As far as cookies are concerned, live chat popups work similarly to social buttons.
+Live-chat services leave a cookie in your browser to streamline the user experience.

-For example, because the live-chat popup can identify you, the next time you visit the chat box, it will remember your name and all the conversation history.
-Of course, this data is removed as you delete your cookies or when they expire.
+For example, because the live-chat popup can identify you, the next time you visit the chat box, it will remember your name and the entire conversation history.
+Of course, this data is removed if you delete your cookies or when they expire.

-It’s important to mention that first-party cookies can also be used for cross-site tracking, but this would mean that the tracking software (script) would have to be hosted under the website’s domain.
+It’s important to mention that first-party cookies can also be used for cross-site tracking, but this would require the tracking software (script) to be hosted under the website’s domain.

 How Do Browsers Treat First-Party and Third-Party Cookies?